vijay-hcl-epl/LDD/Taskasync/readme.txt

 ================
 The test applications test.c opens the device file /dev/Taskasync for reading.It creates an eventfd for getting notification from kernel once asynchronous task is done.
 It fills iocb using asyio_prep_pread and submits the iocb.
 Once submits, it polls the eventfd fd whether dasta could be read.
 If readable, it reads how many asynchronous tasks have taken placei using io_getevents.
 It then prints out total asynchronous tasks ininitiated and total completed.
 In this example, it is 1.
 It just does read which calls the driver aio_read and initiates an asynchronous task which makes it sleep for 10 seconds.

+Note: Added helper functions and APIs of kaio in this file itself as there was some difficulty in linking it

 Procedure to Test
 =================
 1. Open the terminal